Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 - Fixes bug #305 (`ClientSession ssl=False` not working as intended).
-- Refactors the classes for OpenID Connect integration to support alternative ways to share tokens with clients, and JWT Bearer token authentication out of the box, in alternative to cookie based authentication.
+- Refactors the classes for OpenID Connect integration to support alternative ways to share tokens with clients, and JWT Bearer token authentication out of the box, in alternative to cookie-based authentication.
-- It adds built-in support for storing tokens (`id_token`, `access_token`, and `refresh_token`) using the HTML5 Storage API (supportin `localStorage` and `sessionStorage`).
+- It adds built-in support for storing tokens (`id_token`, `access_token`, and `refresh_token`) using the HTML5 Storage API (supporting `localStorage` and `sessionStorage`).
 Refresh tokens, if present, are automatically protected to prevent leaking.
 See [the OIDC examples](https://github.com/Neoteroi/BlackSheep-Examples/tree/main/oidc) for more information.
 - Renames `blacksheep.server.authentication.oidc.TokensStore` to `TokensStore`.
 - Removes the `tokens_store` parameter from the `use_openid_connect` method;
-  it is still available as optional parameter of the two built-in classes used to handle tokens.
+  it is still available as an optional parameter of the two built-in classes used to handle tokens.
 - Replaces `request.identity` with `request.user`.
 The property `identity` is
   still kept for backward compatibility, but it will be removed in `v3`.
 - Removes 'HtmlContent' and 'JsonContent' that were kept as alternative names for `HTMLContent` and `JSONContent`.
 - Refactors the `ClientSession` to own by default a connections pool, if none is specified for it.
-The connections pool is automatically disposed when the client is exited, if it was created for the client.
+The connections pool is automatically disposed of when the client is exited, if it was created for the client.
-- Makes the `ClientSession` more user friendly, supporting headers defined as `dict[str, str]` or `list[tuple[str, str]]`.
+- Makes the `ClientSession` more user-friendly, supporting headers defined as `dict[str, str]` or `list[tuple[str, str]]`.
 - Improves the type annotations of the `ClientSession`.
 - Corrects a bug in the `ClientSession` that would cause a task lock when the